 Proving the British craft distilling movement has gone all the way to the Northern tip of Scotland, Rock Rose harnesses their regionality in their gin.
 One of the few craft distillers to also have a British made still, they vapour-infuse all the botanicals in a steam basket at the neck of their custom made John Dore & Co beauty.

-Rock Rose is bright and packed with fruity berries and a delicate astringency, with rose root, sea buckhorn and Rowan berries native to the area picked to compliment juniper and other traditional botanicals.
-Combined with a beautiful ceramic bottle and a passionate team, this gin is set to fly in the next 18 months.
+Rock Rose is bright and packed with fruity berries and a delicate astringency.
+Combined with a beautiful ceramic bottle and a passionate team, this gin is perfect for summer.

 Made in Aberdeen, this is a classic gin with bold juniper and bright citrus notes.
 It’s created using a combination of old and new techniques.
 Light flavours are extracted from delicate botanicals through cold distillation so as not to damage them with heat, while other more robust ingredients are distilled at one of the UK’s oldest gin distilleries, allowing the unique characteristics of each to shine through.